 - Violating the website’s ToS may result in legal repercussions.

-- Intellectual property issues, mainly when extracting proprietary or copyrighted data.
+- Intellectual property issues, when extracting proprietary or copyrighted dat

 To ensure compliance with legal and ethical standards, web scrapers should: